-Second, Balance of Nature contains psyllium husk.
-And not just any psyllium husk- their first ingredient is whole psyllium husk.
-They actually have to import it from India because it is so hard to find in its whole form.
+Second, Balance of Nature contains non synthetic, whole food ingredients like whole psyllium husk.
+They import it from India because it is so hard to find in its whole form.

-Psyllium has been shown to help relieve IBS, something we know a little about, so it’s the form of fiber we most recommend.
+Psyllium has been shown to help relieve irritable bowel syndrome (IBS), something we know a little about, so it’s the form of fiber we most recommend.

 Everyone knows fruits like apples contain a lot of fiber.
 The issue is that fruits are high in sugar as well, so eating a ton of fruit in order to get fiber isn’t all that practical.